mcc-sw-eng-course/python-programs-charlieitesm/README.md

 Since this repository is using Python packages to organize the assignments, we need to specify them when running the test module, we can specify this with the _-m_ parameter and the name of the file containing the unit tests.

+### Running L8
+The src/L8 contains instructions on how to run the TicTecToeEngine

 ### Running coverage for L6
 ```bash